-Start pumping iron on a regular basis and you’ll gain less belly fat over time, according to a study by Harvard University.
+Start pumping iron on a regular basis and you’ll gain less belly fat over time and really start seeing the benefits of exercise, according to a study by Harvard University.
 Weight training also buffers DNA against age-related damage, say researchers.
 This doesn’t mean you should ease off the cardio, however.
 “I’d recommend adding in movements that really get your blood pumping and your heart rate up,” says Carly, such as walking, cycling, jogging and spinning.

-Aerobic but easy on the joints, swimming is a great all-rounder.
-Open water swimming means no lane hoggers or splashing kids to contend with, while cold water can ease chronic pain.
-And if you’re a stressed 40-something juggling kids, ageing parents, and a job you’ll also benefit from the meditative qualities of being surrounded by nature.
+Aerobic but easy on the joints, swimming is a great all-rounder and you’ll soon experience some of the benefits of exercise.
+Open-water swimming means no lane-hoggers or splashing kids to contend with, while cold water can ease chronic pain.
+And if you’re a stressed 40-something juggling kids, ageing parents and a job, you’ll also benefit from the meditative qualities of being surrounded by nature.

 Out and about: Nordic walking